- Do I need a lawyer for my DUI?

 If you have not consumed any alcohol, you should tell the officer that you have not had anything to drink.
 If you have consumed alcohol, you always have the option to politely tell the officer that you don’t feel comfortable answering any questions without your attorney present.
 While this answer will typically lead to further investigation, it is often in your best interest.

-Do I have to take field sobriety tests or the breath test when asked by the police?
+Do I have to take field sobriety tests when asked by the police?

 Under Illinois law there is no legal requirement to submit to field sobriety tests ('FSTs').
 FSTs are physical performance tests usually requested by the police on the street after a traffic stop but PRIOR to your arrest.
 Examples of standardized FSTs include the walk and turn test, one leg stand test, and horizontal gaze nystagmus (HGN) test.
 The FSTs requested by the officer on the street should always be refused since there is no penalty for refusing these tests.
-These tests are generally subjective and unreliable.
-Remember that your performance on FSTs are graded and judged by the officer whose generally has already decided to arrest you for DUI.
+These tests, as they are designed, are considered by many to be subjective and unreliable.
+Remember that your performance on FSTs are graded and judged by the officer who may have already decided to arrest you for DUI.

 A polite and direct statement to the officer that you will not take the field sobriety tests being requested is usually a good response.
 Remember that the police typically do not (and need not) inform you of your right to refuse these tests in a DUI investigation.

-Furthermore, there is no penalty for refusing the breath test that a person is asked to submit to, usually on the street, PRIOR to your arrest for DUI.
+There is no penalty for refusing the breath test that you are asked to submit to, usually on the street, PRIOR to your arrest for DUI.
 This test is known as a preliminary breath test or PBT.
 A PBT is used for probable cause purposes and is not admissible at trial.
-However, a person's driver's license may be suspended for failing or refusing the separate breath test at the police station which is requested AFTER you have been arrested.
+However, your driver's license may be suspended for failing or refusing the separate breath test at the police station which is requested AFTER you have been arrested.
 This test is known as an evidentiary breath test and may be admissible at trial.

-Sometimes, it is in your interest to take the breath test offered at the police station when you are certain that the amount of alcohol consumed could not reasonably result in a breath alcohol concentration ("BAC") result of .08 or more.
-If there is any doubt regarding your potential BAC level, it is best to refuse this test as well.
+Sometimes, it is in your interest to take the breath test offered at the police station when you are certain that the amount of alcohol consumed could not reasonably result in a breath alcohol concentration ("BAC") result of.08 or more.
+If there is any doubt regarding your potential BAC level, it is typically best to refuse this test as well.

 What is the "worst case" scenario if I have been charged with DUI?

-The answer to this question depends upon whether you are charged with a misdemeanor or felony DUI.
-If you are a first offender and plead guilty or are found guilty after trial you may be eligible for a sentence of court supervision.
-In Illinois, court supervision on a DUI charge usually includes a fine, an alcohol evaluation, alcohol classes, attendance at a victim impact panel, under certain circumstances, community service, and regular reporting to a court monitoring officer in order to make certain that you are in compliance with the conditions of the court order.
-In rare cases, a first offender may face a serious threat of jail time, particularly if there are serious aggravating circumstances (e.g., an accident with injuries or death).
+The answer to this question depends upon a few factors such as whether you are charged with a misdemeanor DUI or felony DUI.
+Technically, the worst case scenario for a first offender would be one year in jail.
+However, if you are a first offender and plead guilty or are found guilty after trial you may be eligible for a sentence of court supervision.
+In Illinois, court supervision on a DUI charge usually includes a fine, an alcohol evaluation, alcohol classes, attendance at a victim impact panel, under certain circumstances, community service, and regular reporting to a court monitoring officer in order to make certain that you are in compliance with the conditions of your sentence.
+In rare cases, a first offender may face a serious threat of jail time, particularly if there are serious aggravating circumstances, such as an accident with injuries or death.

-If you are not a first offender, but are still charged with a misdemeanor, you face all of the conditions listed above as well as a greater potential of jail time and the revocation of your Illinois driver's license.
-A person may be charged with a felony DUI under certain circumstances which, depending on the facts and circumstances of the case and criminal history, may carry even more severe penalties.
+If you are not a first offender, but are still charged with a misdemeanor, you face all of the conditions listed above as well as a greater potential of jail time and a revocation of your Illinois driver's license.
+You may be charged with a felony DUI under certain circumstances which, depending on the facts of your case and criminal history, may carry even more severe penalties.
 The attorneys at The Davis Law Group, P.C. are able to review your case and explain in simple terms the potential consequences of your specific DUI charges.

-How much information should I provide the police before and after I am arrested for DUI?
+How much information should I provide the police before and after I am arrested for a DUI?

 You are only obligated to provide a driver's license and proof of insurance and/or vehicle registration to the officer upon request.
 Other details such as whether or not alcohol or drugs were consumed, your whereabouts prior to the traffic stop, where you were headed, etc. need not be provided to the officer.
 You can politely tell the officer that you will not be providing the answers to those questions.
 You need not explain your choice to the officer if he or she persists in questioning you.
 If the officer places you under arrest for DUI, he should not initiate any communication or questioning of you unless he has provided you with your Miranda rights (commonly known as your right to remain silent, etc.).